Improving Medical Visual Representation Learning with Pathological-level Cross-Modal Alignment and Correlation Exploration: Method

-An objective of cross-modal alignment at the instance level has demonstrated effectiveness in the acquisition of joint representations within the domain of natural scene.
-However, as a characteristic of medical VLP, distinct image-report pairs can demonstrate significant semantic similarity due to the subtle differences among images and the high similarities among reports. {Models trained solely on instance-level contrastive loss struggle to learn the meaningful representation from samples sharing high similarities such as similar images and reports.} Furthermore, various downstream medical tasks are increasingly reliant on a clinically accurate representation.
+An objective of cross-modal alignment at the instance level has demonstrated effectiveness in the acquisition of joint representations within the domain of natural scenes.
+However, as a characteristic of medical VLP, distinct image-report pairs can demonstrate significant semantic similarity due to the subtle differences among images and the high similarities among reports. {Models trained solely on instance-level contrastive loss struggle to learn a meaningful representation from samples sharing high similarities such as similar images and reports.} Furthermore, various downstream medical tasks are increasingly reliant on a clinically accurate representation.

-To this end, we propose a novel Pathological-level Cross-modal Alignment (PCMA) module that promotes consistency among image-report pairs in pathological observations. {Our proposed PCMA module operates at a finer subject-level within each sample.
-Specifically, the PCMA module is developed to bring the anatomical region representation closer to its associated textual representation while creating distance between unpaired anatomical regions and sentences.
+To this end, we propose a novel Pathological-level Cross-modal Alignment (PCMA) module that promotes consistency among image-report pairs in pathological observations. {The PCMA module operates at a finer subject-level within each sample.
+Specifically, it is developed to bring the anatomical region representation closer to its associated textual representation while creating distance between unpaired anatomical regions and sentences.
 This contrastive learning process is carried out with each sample.
-Consequently, our proposed PCMA module is less likely to be affected by high similarities among different samples, and encourages the model to delve deeper into the pathological structure within the samples.}
+Consequently, the PCMA module is less likely to be affected by high similarities among different samples, and encourages the model to delve deeper into the pathological structure within the samples.}